dbeurle/neon/docs/source/constitutive.rst

         "Name" : "Neohooke"
     }

-Note that this constitutive model invokes the finite strain solver that requires an incremental approach and additional Newton-Raphson solver iterations.
+Note that this constitutive model invokes the finite strain solver, which requires an incremental approach and additional Newton-Raphson solver iterations.

-Affine microsphere
+Affine Microsphere
 ==================

-The affine microsphere model uses a Langevin statistical mechanics model of the polymer chains and derives a continuum model suitable for a finite element implementation.
+The affine microsphere model uses a Langevin statistical mechanics model for polymer chains and derives a continuum model suitable for a finite element implementation.
 This model uses numerical integration over a unit sphere to compute this homogenisation and requires a quadrature rule to be specified.
 Note that higher order rules increase the computation time.
 This model is suited to larger deformations than the Neo-Hooke model.

 Material parameters are